cloudfoundry/community/toc/rfc/rfc-0020-readiness-healthchecks.md

 When the liveness healthchecks fail, it results in the following audit events:
 `audit.app.process.crash` and `audit.app.process.rescheduling`.

-Similarly, when AI readiness healthcheck succeeds a new application event should be emitted:
+Similarly, when an AI readiness healthcheck succeeds an `audit.app.process.ready` event should be emitted.
-`audit.app.process.ready`.
-And when AI readiness healthcheck fails a new event should be emitted:
+And when an AI readiness healthcheck fails an `audit.app.process.notready` event should be emitted.
-`audit.app.process.notready`.

 ### Open Questions
 * What metrics would be helpful for app devs and operators?